mvineza/vagrantfiles/README.md

 .gitignore.
 This makes the repo clean by avoiding changes that are not related to the code.

+## Destroying

+When you destroy an environment, the corresponding directories will be deleted, the VMs will be removed from host's /etc/hosts as well as from the common inventory file.

 ## Networking

 Each thay will VM created will consist of 2 network interfaces - the first is